Team

 Alexis is from Ohio and initially joined the lab in 2022 when she was majoring in Biology at Heidelberg University, through the Summer 2022 REU, during which she divided her time researching Cryptosporidium in cows, helping in the MSE Symposium, and aiding in the Camel Rumen Microbiome Project.
 Alexis continued her work remotely, and returned to Maine in summer 2023 as a research assistant for several projects related to gut microbes, diet, and Inflammatory Bowel Disease.
 Her research interests are in genetics and she has a love for the fascinating world of microbes.

-She returned in January 2024 as a graduate student in the Microbiology program!
+She returned in January 2024 as a graduate student in the Microbiology program, and passed her comprehensive exam in Aug 2025!

 Alexis received a Student Research Award from the Crohn’s and Colitis Foundation in 2024, and a student research award from the Bioscience Association of Maine for 2025.